“Cut the crap! You need a strategic plan!”

 And I couldn’t believe my ears!

-There was a small business owner, who described himself as an entrepreneur running a business with 32 employees, pontificating on the virtues of being in business for 18 years, and never having done any strategic planning.
+There was a small business owner, who described himself as an entrepreneur.
+He said he was running a business with 32 employees for 18 years.
+And in that time, he had never done any strategic planning.

 He went on to explain that he had no plans, to ever waste time, with a strategic plan since he knows everything about his business.
 Moreover, he does not need any outsider to come in and tell him how where to take it.

-"Strategic planning is for big business!" he exclaimed.
+“Strategic planning is for big business!
+It’s not a business solution for me” he exclaimed.

 It was then, before I could stop myself, I blurted out, “cut the crap!
 You need a strategic plan!”